If Your Partner Criticizes You About These 4 Things, It Might Be A Red Flag

-If your partner is making you feel bad about your career — whether it's because they wish you were wealthier, don't approve of what you're doing, or want you to be more well-known in your field — dump them.
+If your partner makes you feel bad about your career — whether it's because they wish you were wealthier, don't approve of what you're doing, or want you to be more well-known in your field — it may be a red flag.

-Also, Masini says lots of people, especially men, value themselves based on how well they're doing in their careers, so it's particularly terrible when your partner decides that you're not successful enough or making enough money for them.
+Masini says lots of people value themselves based on how well they're doing in their careers, so if your partner criticizes you for your work, it may end up hurting your self-esteem – and that’s not good.
+It's particularly terrible when your partner decides you're not successful enough or making enough money for them.
 Your partner should keep these kinds of complains to themselves, "or date someone who has a better chance of the kind of success that is important to [them]," says Masini.

 Your partner may criticize you for your career if money becomes an issue in your relationship, especially if you live together.
-They might feel so stressed by the lack of funds that they'll create a negative environment in which your relationship's financial problems become entirely your fault.
-“Collateral damage occurs when partners feel devalued in a relationship and look outside that marriage or partnership for sex, love and self esteem," says Masini.
-Not good.
+They might feel so stressed by the lack of funds that it can create a negative environment for your relationship.
+"Collateral damage occurs when partners feel devalued in a relationship and look outside that marriage or partnership for sex, love, and self esteem," says Masini.

 This article was originally published on